-The actuarial assumptions used in the December 31, 2020, valuation were based on the results of the 2020 experience analysis for the period January 1, 2016, through December 31, 2019, and were reviewed and adopted by the PERA Board at their November 20, 2020, meeting.
+The actuarial assumptions used in the December 31, 2022, valuations were based the 2020 experience analysis, dated October 28, 2020, for the period January 1, 2016, through December 31, 2019.
+Revised economic and demographic assumptions were adopted by the PERA Board on November 20, 2020.

-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four to five years for PERA.
-Recently this assumption has been reviewed more frequently.
+The long-term expected return on plan assets is reviewed as part of regularly scheduled experience studies performed at least every five years and asset/liability studies performed every three to five years for PERA.
 The most recent analyses were outlined in the Experience Study report dated October 28, 2020.